awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 + **Delete table** – Displays a confirmation dialog box asking if you want to delete the table\.
 If you agree, runs the `DROP TABLE table_name` statement in the Athena Query Editor\.
 + **Load partitions** – Runs the `MSCK REPAIR TABLE table_name` statement in the Athena Query Editor\.
 This option is available only if the table has partitions\.
 + **Generate Create Table DDL** – Generates a DDL statement that you can use to re\-create the table by running the `SHOW CREATE TABLE` *table\_name* statement in the Athena Query Editor\.
+**Note**
+If you use the AWS Glue [CreateTable](https://docs.aws.amazon.com/glue/latest/webapi/API_CreateTable.html) API operation or the AWS CloudFormation [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html) template to create a table for use in Athena without specifying the `TableType` property and then run a DDL query like `SHOW CREATE TABLE` or `MSCK REPAIR TABLE`, you can receive the error message FAILED: NullPointerException Name is null\.
+To resolve the error, specify a value for the [TableInput](https://docs.aws.amazon.com/glue/latest/webapi/API_TableInput.html) `TableType` attribute as part of the AWS Glue `CreateTable` API call or [AWS CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-glue-table-tableinput.html)\.
+Possible values for `TableType` include `EXTERNAL_TABLE` or `VIRTUAL_VIEW`\.
+This requirement applies only when you create a table using the AWS Glue `CreateTable` API operation or the `AWS::Glue::Table` template\.
+If you create a table for Athena by using a DDL statement or an AWS Glue crawler, the `TableType` property is defined for you automatically\.